Internship Visa Sponsorship Jobs in Louisiana

 Which visa types are most common for internship roles in Louisiana?

 Most international interns in Louisiana use either Optional Practical Training (OPT) or Curricular Practical Training (CPT), both available to F-1 students without requiring employer-initiated sponsorship.
-For post-graduation internships leading to full-time roles, some employers transition interns onto H-1B sponsorship.
-J-1 intern and trainee visas are also used, particularly for structured programs at large energy or healthcare employers that work with designated program sponsors.
+For post-graduation internships leading to full-time roles, some employers transition interns onto H-1B visa sponsorship.
+J-1 visa intern and trainee visas are also used, particularly for structured programs at large energy or healthcare employers that work with designated program sponsors.

 Which cities in Louisiana have the most internship sponsorship jobs?